Maseerah03/Maseerahs-LearnsConnect/PAYMENT_MANAGEMENT_GUIDE.md

 # Payment Management Guide for Admins

 ## Overview
-This guide provides comprehensive instructions for managing payments, payouts, refunds, and fees on the EduXperience platform, ensuring financial transparency and proper transaction handling.
+This guide provides comprehensive instructions for managing payments, payouts, refunds, and fees on the LearnsConnect platform, ensuring financial transparency and proper transaction handling.

 ## Payment Management Principles